MadL1me/RhythmGE/README.md

 Horizontal lines in the editor are **LPB** lines, (Lines Per Beat) which represent total tracks, used to place timestamps.
 For example, in Guitar Hero there's
 6 tracks with notes.
 Minimum LPB is 1 and Max: 100.

-#### Snap Lines
+#### Snap lines
 Snap lines is a divider for BPM lines and used to divide zones between beats for BPM lines

+### Follow lines
+By checking this checkbox, your camera will follow timestamp line.

+## Use claps
+By checking this checkbox, the sound of clap will play then timestamp line crosses over timestamps.

 Each of the listed variables you can tune on the setting tab above the editor's main timeline.

+### Timestamp
+Timestamp is the central object of entire editor.
+Timestamp represent some event accured on exact time.
+So, timestamp is not like "note", by selecting different timestamp prefabs (Buttons with diamonds inside), you can place different types of timestamps which will allow you to use this timing in whatever way you want.
+For example, you may make default notes with green timestamps, 2x speed increase on red timestamp, slow down x2 with purple timestamp and so on.

+### CLine
+CLine (Creatable Line) is a line which you can create by pressing **Space** or 1-5 num keys.
+CLines allows you to make bpm-free timestamps, by placing CLines and timestamps on it without being attached to BPM lines.
+So if you lazy to tune bpm (as i do) or you song have a lot of different BPM values, you can use CLines.
+As with timestamps, you can delete them and move them.
+Also you can use them to detect BPM by pressing space in rhythm and tuning BPM values to fit CLines.

 #### Timestamp Prefabs
 Maybe you had mentioned a tab with colored diamond buttons.
 That's timestamp prefabs.
-Each prefab have unique color and ic
+Each prefab have unique color and id.

 #### Hotkeys
 To make editing more pleasant, the editor currently supports:

 Hotkey | Action
 -------|-------
-Ctrl+Mouse scroll | Change canvas scale
+Ctrl+Mouse Wheel | Change canvas scale
-Shift+Mouse scroll | Fast scrolling
+Shift+Mouse Wheel | Fast scrolling
 Num 1-6 | Create CLine with timestamp at 1-5
 Space | Create CLine
 Ctrl+Z | Undo last action